teisdbr/winlibrs-docs-test/index.md

 ## Recent Changes
 ___

+#### 2020-08-20
+* Made a number of improvements to LIBRS Processing in General.
+   * Cleared up confusing wording and placements on the Error Summary.
+   * Went through and removed over 6000 lines of code for more optimal processing of files.
+   * **FIXED THE 23H/240 BUG!!**
+     * We have reprocessed everyone in the "Prod" Environment that experienced this error, and will follow up with Certified Agencies soon.

 #### 2020-07-28

 * Added "How to Solve Errors in Flat Files" and "What's Wrong with my Flat File" to the <a href="./faq">FAQ</a>.